 A conviction for offences against the Administration of Justice can make it even more difficult to secure and/or maintain existing bail.
 Some of the offences even carry mandatory minimum imprisonment periods and significant fines.

-Fortunately, Jeffrey Gindin has experience with offences against the Administration of Justice and has assisted previous clients to have their charges reduced or dismissed.
+Fortunately, Jeffrey Gindin, Q.C. has experience with offences against the Administration of Justice and has assisted previous clients to have their charges reduced or dismissed.